traitecoevo/austraits.org/content/home/07_publications.md

   view: 4
 ---

 Below are some recent publications using AusTraits.
 You can access a full list of publications via [AusTraits on Google Scholar](https://scholar.google.com/citations?user=VFFY9AQAAAAJ).

-- Falster DS, Gallagher RV, et al. (2021) AusTraits, a curated plant trait database for the Australian flora. *Scinetific Data* (in press) (preprint doi: [10.1101/2021.01.04.425314](http://doi.org/10.1101/2021.01.04.425314) )
+- Falster DS, Gallagher RV, et al. (2021) AusTraits, a curated plant trait database for the Australian flora. *Scientific Data* (in press) (preprint doi: [10.1101/2021.01.04.425314](http://doi.org/10.1101/2021.01.04.425314) )
 - Andrew SC et al. (2021) Functional diversity of the Australian flora: Strong links to species richness and climate.
 Journal of Vegetation Science 32. doi: [10.1111/jvs.13018](http://doi.org/10.1111/jvs.13018)
 - Gallagher RV et al. (2021) High fire frequency and the impact of the 2019–2020 megafires on Australian plant diversity. *Diversity and Distributions* 27: 1166–1179. doi: [10.1111/ddi.13265](http://doi.org/10.1111/ddi.13265)